NCAA Emerging Sports for Women: Triathlon

 Before the 2020 addition of acrobatics & tumbling and wrestling to the program, triathlon had been the newest emerging sport, having received that status in January 2014.

 As of the 2017–18 school year, four D-I, eight D-II, and seven D-III schools participated in varsity competition.
 Nine NCAA schools added the sport in 2018–19, with Hampton becoming the first historically black school to sponsor the sport.

-Potential future emerging sports

-On February 12, 2025, the NCAA Committee on Women's Athletics recommended that all three divisions add flag football to the Emerging Sports program.
-All three divisions are expected to vote on the proposal no later than the January 2026 NCAA convention; if approved, official inclusion would take place in 2026–27.
-When the committee made its recommendation, at least 65 NCAA members sponsored flag football at either the club or varsity level, with others slated to add the sport in the 2025–26 school year.
-The Division III Atlantic East Conference became the first NCAA conference to officially sponsor the sport in the spring 2025 season, and the Division II Conference Carolinas will hold its first flag football season in spring 2026.
+By 2025–26, sponsorship had increased to 41 schools (17 D-I, 12 each in D-II and D-III).

+Conference Carolinas will become the first NCAA conference to officially sponsor the sport, with three full members and four affiliates starting conference competition in 2026–27.

 Added NCAA sports

 Former emerging sports that have since achieved NCAA Championship status:

 Rowing

 Rowing was the first former emerging sport to become NCAA-sanctioned, in 1997.
 It was the sport that achieved NCAA status the fastest, obtaining full recognition in two years.

 Before rowing became an emerging sport, the University of Washington won nine national titles during the sport's emerging status.
 Only Princeton University and Brown University won a title after rowing became an NCAA sport.
 Brown has the most D-I titles, with seven.

-As of the 2016–17 school year, there are 89 D-I, 16 D-II, and 41 D-III schools participating in varsity competition.
+As of the 2016–17 school year, there were 89 D-I, 16 D-II, and 41 D-III schools participating in varsity competition.
+By 2025–26, sponsorship levels were 94 D-I, 14 D-II, and 40 D-III.
+During the 2026 NCAA convention in January, D-II members voted to exempt women's rowing from division rules that require a minimum number of sponsoring schools (currently 35) to maintain a separate championship.
+Had this exemption not been approved, the D-II championship would have been discontinued after the 2026–27 school year, with no NCAA championship available for D-II rowing schools.